softwarekollektiv/keyvaluestores/presentation/presentation.md

 ---

 # Map/Reduce

-* queries written in erlang or javascript
+* queries written in:
+    * erlang
+    * javascript
-* executed on all cluster nodes
+* executed on every node in the cluster

+---

 # Key-Filters

 * map/reduce queries over keys
 * can be used as input of a map/reduce job
-* predicates like
+* predicates like:
     * equal, greater than, member of set
-* logic operaters (and, or, not)
+* combine with logic operaters (and, or, not)

 # Secondary Indexes
 * Index on independent values
     * schema free
 * indexable types: int, binary
 * Local index per Partition
-* Query all hosts in the cluster
+* You have to query all hosts in the cluster

 ---